justarandomgeek/factorio-conman/Readme.md

 * blueprint=2 + XYWH : Capture print from XYWH
   * optional: TEM=what to capture, tiles/entities/modules
   * optional: Control2: signalstring of new blueprint name (with singalstrings lib)
-* blueprint=3: read print info [not yet implemented]
+* blueprint=3: read print info
-  * output to Control2: Blueprint label string and color
+  * output to Control2: Blueprint label string and color if set
-  * output to Control2: Blueprint BoM or icons?
+  * output to Control2: Blueprint BoM
 * redprint=1 + XYWH rectangle : decon order
   * optional: filters on Control2
     * T = trees